Boeing proposes full 787 battery fix to FAA: sources

 Boeing's stock closed up 65 cents, or 0.86 percent, at $75.66 on the New York Stock Exchange.

-The U.S. National Transportation Safety Board is investigating the Boston fire and the Japan Transportation Safety Board is investigating the battery failure in Japan.
-Neither have found a root cause for the problems.
+The U.S. National Transportation Safety Board is still investigating the Boston fire and the Japan Transportation Safety Board is investigating the battery failure in Japan.
+Neither has found a root cause for the problems.

 The sources said the NTSB might never find the root cause because the battery in Boston was severely damaged by the fire.